Communication Studies Courses

 Prerequisite/Corequisite:

 300-level courses, unless otherwise indicated, are open to students who have successfully completed 24 university credits or who have received permission from the Department.
 Registration in a Major or Specialization in Communication Studies is required.
-Submission of a sample of creative writing by June 30 and subsequent approval by the instructor is required prior to enrolling.
+Submission of a sample of creative writing and subsequent approval by the instructor is required prior to enrolling.

 Description: